shipperzhang/ArchivedRepo/README.md

 Note that by accepting this assumption, we need to put data sections (.data, .rodata and .bss) to its original starting addresses.
 Linker scripts can be used during reassembling.
-For exmaple:
+For example:

     gcc -Tld_gobmk.sty final.s